MassDOT: Traffic delays could last ‘several months’ after truck damages bridge on I-93 in Medford

 Massachusetts Department of Transportation officials were brought in to inspect the structural integrity of the bridge and found that the impact of the crash caused extensive damage to an outside beam.

-7NEWS sources confirmed the driver will be ticketed $105 for being overheight.
+7NEWS sources confirmed the driver will be ticketed $105 for being overheight and $105 for violating the permit issued by the Department of Transportation by being off course.
+The driver may still face criminal charges in connection with the crash.

+The right two travel lanes will be closed for repairs likely until Wednesday night.
+The eastbound side of the overpass will remain closed indefinitely.

+According to a release issued by transportation officials: “MassDOT is working closely with the Massachusetts state police to investigate the incident.
+MassDOT intends to hold the trucking company legally and financially responsible for damages and will be reviewing the company’s eligibility for obtaining permits in Massachusetts in the future.”

 Road crews are performing emergency work to remove the beam so traffic can safely be restored underneath the bridge.
 As part of the work, an area within the inner part of the Roosevelt Circle rotary will be closed.
 The eastbound bridge will be reopened when repairs are complete.